data-mining-the-city/Web-Stack/README.md

 ## Server Back End [to be completed by Server team]

-1. Describe how the server interacts with the client, including:
+Describe how the server interacts with the client, including:
-- the arguments that are sent from the client and received by the server at the beginning of the request.
+1. The arguments that are sent from the client and received by the server at the beginning of the request.
-- any update messages sent back to the client during the request.
+2. Any update messages sent back to the client during the request.
-- the data sent back to the client at the end of the request, including the data format.
+3. The data sent back to the client at the end of the request, including the data format.

-2. Describe how the server interacts with the database, including:
+Describe how the server interacts with the database, including:
-- the query that is sent to the database.
+1. The query that is sent to the database.
-- how the results of the query are processed and formatted for sending back to the client.
+2. How the results of the query are processed and formatted for sending back to the client.

 ## Client Front End [to be completed by Client team]